KutlwiFYBR/wireframing/README.md

 Navigation: Shows how users will move through the site or application.
 Content Placement: Indicates where text, images, and other content will be positioned.
 Functionality: Outlines key functionalities and interactions.

+### Types of Wireframes

+Low- fidelity: basic sketches and digital layouts focusing without getting in to too much details.
+High - fidelity: More detailed and structured and is a close resemblence to the final product